gbif/checklistbank/docs/BACKBONE-BUILD.md

 ## Build new backbone on backbonebuild-vh
 We use `backbonebuild-vh` with its local postgres database to build a new backbone and also run the matching and species API from there so we don't need to copy the database around to a different environment.
 The configs for `backbonebuild-vh` are located in the `nub` environment cli folder.
+This setup skips UAT and reviews the backbone with the help of the review tools only.

 ### Copy ChecklistBank database from prod
 Stop CLB CLIs on prod, dump the prod database and recreate it under the name `clb` on `backbonebuild-vh`.